Curio rowleyanus 'Variegata'

 Curio rowleyanus 'Variegata', formerly known as Senecio rowleyanus 'Variegata', is a beautiful, trailing or hanging and somewhat difficult to find, variegated form of the popular Curio rowleyanus.
 The stems can reach up to 8 feet (2.4 m) long.
 Round, pearl-like green leaves are variegated with wide, white stripes and sections.
-The flowers are small, white to near white and brush-like on long peduncles.
+The flowers are small, white to near white and brush-like and appear on long peduncles.

 How to Grow and Care

 As with most succulent plants, String of Pearls requires little care.
 It is drought tolerant, surviving long periods without water.
 In fact, the plant's water-storing abilities allow it to be watered thoroughly one week and then pretty much forgotten the next week.
 Watering too often can increase the chances of root rot.
 So be sure to let the soil dry out at least half an inch (1.2 cm) or so between waterings.
 In winter, cut back watering to about once monthly.